makerdao/mips/MIP55/MIP55.md

 * Funding is only available in Dai.
 * A SPF must contain one Point of Contact (from the SPF receiver) and a minimum of two Comptrollers.
 Comptrollers execute payouts to final recipients based on the completion of milestones stated in the SPF Scope.
-* Any SPF requests less than 50,000 Dai can go into a weekly or signal request process, but anything greater than 50,000 Dai must go through the monthly governance cycle.
+* Any SPF request less than or equal to 50k Dai can go into the Weekly Cycle.
+Anything above 50K Dai must go through the Monthly Governance Cycle.
+    * The request (a MIP55c3 subproposal) must fulfill its Feedback Period and its Frozen Period before its submission into either cycle.

 ## Component Summary